GreyJolly/DFNDFL-Package/Package/README.md

 - `lbmix`: numpy array - the actual lower bounds of the mixed integer problem
 - `ubmix`: numpy array - the actual upper bounds of the mixed integer problem
 - `x_initial`: numpy array - the actual initial point of the mixed integer problem
-- `xmix`: numpy array - a temporary array used for computationv
 - `feval`: function handle - function to compute the objective function value (N.B. the point must be reconstructed through the use of reconstruct_xmix before calling feval)